 Example 1

-In a kindergarten class, the students in your class help younger students count to 10 using objects.
+In a kindergarten class, the students in your class help the younger students count to 10 using objects.
 You decide to use small plastic animals and place them on a ten frame.
 The teacher circulates and asks you to analyze the items in this set as fractions.

 Strategy